What does it mean to be accused of violating the Student Code of Community Standards?

 For an appeal to be considered, one of the following must apply:

-You can help to guide your student through the process and be supportive while holding them accountable to your expectations and the college's expectations.
+You can help to guide your student through the process and be supportive while holding them accountable to your expectations and Berklee's expectations.
 You can also help identify and provide necessary resources that will help your student be successful.
 Encourage your student to attend all meetings and complete any sanctions in a timely manner.

 We may notify parents if their student has an alcohol violation or a drug violation, as allowed by the amendments to the Family Educational Rights and Privacy Act of 1974 (FERPA).
 This act governs the release of educational records.
 We encourage students to speak with their parents and believe that, as adults, students should take responsibility for initiating the conversation.
 Students may also sign releases that allow us to speak with parents about a situation.
 In addition, you may be notified if there is an imminent risk to your student's health, safety, or welfare.

 Attorneys may serve as advisors during the student conduct process.
 However, they may not represent or speak on behalf of the student during the proceedings.
-If a student would like to have an attorney serve as their advisor, they must contact the Office of Community Standards to make them aware of this in advance of the meeting.
+If a student would like to have an attorney serve as their advisor, they must contact the Office of Community Standards and Conflict Resolution to make them aware of this in advance of the meeting.
 Students are expected to represent themselves in all student conduct matters, whether or not they are also facing other proceedings related to the same conduct.
 Should the actions of an advisor become disruptive, they may be asked to leave.
-In addition, the Office of Community Standards will communicate directly with the student at all times, and not through any third party.
+In addition, the Office of Community Standards and Conflict Resolution will communicate directly with the student at all times, and not through any third party.

-The Office of Community Standards is not attempting to determine whether or not a student has violated the law; we are trying to determine whether or not a student violated college rules and regulations.
+The Office of Community Standards and Conflict Resolution is not attempting to determine whether or not a student has violated the law; we are trying to determine whether or not a student violated Berklee's rules and regulations.
 As such, the goals and the means of the criminal justice process and the student conduct process do not align.
 No delays are given to students to accommodate their interests in the criminal process.
 If a student chooses not to participate in the process, a decision on the matter may be made based on the information provided.